evan-brass/evan-brass.github.io/content/blog/reactivity.md

 Reactivity is two things: detecting where data is mutated and plumbing those mutations to where that data was used.
 Without a reactive system the burden of updating the view is present at every mutation.
 I've written a lot of code without a reactive system.
 Most often with those projects, I would write some half-baked reactive code to make life easier.
 A little forthought and knowledge at the beginning of a project can save a lot of time down the line.

 # What does code without reactivity look like:
-All update work doen in events.
+All update work done in events.
 Mutation's happen directly in event handlers rather than being propagated by an external system.

 Sticky situations:
 * When you want something to happen most of the time except for a brief time.
 Do you remove the event listener?
 Do you gate the mutation based on an external variable that get's updated?
 	* Modeling both of these is very difficult.
 I think state machines are better, but state machines are hard to build UI's with.

 # Detecting Change
+Doing that plumbing requires something called a dependency graph which is a Directed Asyclic Graph (for our purposes) where a set of 'root' values can be changed and everything else is computed off of them.
+What those base nodes of the graph look like can be different and is often a matter of personal preference.
+The ways that I know of are:
 * It's all setters and getters:
 	* React hook style: `const [count, set_count] = use_state()`
+		* Because count here is not a getter, this approach doesn't work with dynamic dependency graph construction or at least it's "context" is scoped to the call to `use_state`.
+This is fine for React because it only tracks one context and one state anyway.
 	* Proxies or `setState(key, newvalue)`
+		* Vue
 	* Getter and setter: (My prefered method)
 		```javascript
 		const state = {